freeCodeCamp/freeCodeCamp/guide/english/computer-science/databases/column-databases/index.md

 <!-- Please add any articles you think might be helpful to read before writing the article -->
 Please visit the <a href="https://en.wikipedia.org/wiki/Column-oriented_DBMS">Column-oriented DBMS</a> Wikipedia page for more information.

+<a href="https://searchdatamanagement.techtarget.com/definition/columnar-database">Column Database Examples</a> - good examples of column databases and how they are stored.